croxton/hda-starter-kit/README.md

 ## Front-end development

-Our aim is to keep markup and logic (styling / scripting) together in one file, wherever possible, and this starter gives you some great tools to start with simply by editing html.
+Our aim is to keep markup and logic (styling / scripting) together in one file, wherever possible, and this starter kit gives you some great tools to start with simply by editing html.
 Realistically however, this isn't always possible or desirable as the complexity of an application increases: sometimes we need units of behaviour or style to be separated as individual components that map to elements in the markup.
-Ideally, these components should be as self-contained and expressive as possible, so they remain as readable and composable.
+Ideally, these components should be as self-contained and expressive as possible, so they remain readable and composable.

-This framework gives you the flexibility to find a pragmatic balance between Locality of Behaviour (LoB) and Separation of Concerns (SoC) that suits your project and preferences.
+This kit gives you the flexibility to find a pragmatic balance between Locality of Behaviour (LoB) and Separation of Concerns (SoC) that suits your project and preferences.

 ## Styling
-You may find you need to create bespoke styles for UI states that can't easily be expressed with Tailwind CSS classes.
-This starter allows you to organise these in a [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)-inspired folder hierarchy, and use [SASS](https://sass-lang.com/) as much or as little as you wish.
+You may need to create bespoke styles for UI states that can't easily be expressed with Tailwind CSS classes.
+This kit allows you to organise these in a [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)-inspired folder hierarchy, and use [SASS](https://sass-lang.com/) as much or as little as you wish.

 * **Settings** – global variables, config switches etc.
 * **Functions** – globally used functions.